Best Physician Assistant Mortgage Loans: 2024 Guide

 Conventional loans are the most common home loan choice for U.S. home buyers.
 Many borrowers can qualify for a conventional loan with a minimum credit score of 620 – 640, which is considerably lower than the requirement for doctor loan programs.

-Conventional loans will require private mortgage insurance for down payments of less than 20%, but you can remove this requirement once you build that home equity.
+Conventional loans will require private mortgage insurance for down payments of less than 20%, but you can remove this requirement once you build up home equity.
+The minimum down payment is typically 3-5% of the total loan amount.

+Conventional loans are available as fixed or adjustable-rate mortgages, allowing you to choose the loan program that best fits your needs.
 You’ll also need proof of stable income through pay stubs, bank statements, or tax returns.
 These loan programs generally look for DTI ratios lower than 43%.

 2. VA Loan

+In 2020, there were more than 1,944 physician assistants enlisted in the armed forces or reserves.
 The Department of Veteran Affairs sponsors VA loans.
 VA loans are serviced by participating mortgage lenders, but the loan program has a few standard requirements.

 • All borrowers must be current or former armed forces members or reserves in good standing.
 In cases where a veteran died in the line of duty, their spouse may also qualify for a VA loan.